sgorgun/uml-design-basics/README.md

 #### Step Questions

 * What keyword is used for creating an instance of a class?
-* How to use object object initializers to initialize an instance of the SimpleClass2 class?
+* How to use object initializers to initialize an instance of the SimpleClass2 class?

 ### 8. Instance Methods